Developer FAQ

 andiuse.h

-. - Add the new json_flag to your item.
-And link it to the iuse function in
+entry. - Link the flag to the iuse function in

 item_factory.cpp